chingchenms/llvm/docs/Coroutines.rst

       %suspend2 = call i1 @llvm.experimental.coro.suspend(token none, i1 false)
       br i1 %suspend2, label %coro.start, label %cleanup

-In this case, coroutine frame would include a suspend index that will indicate at which suspend point a coroutine needs to resume and `f.resume` function will start with a switch as follows:
+In this case, the coroutine frame would include a suspend index that will indicate at which suspend point the coroutine needs to resume.
+The resume function will use an index to jump to an appropriate basic block and will look as follows:

+.. start with a switch as follows:

 .. code-block:: llvm